Q: How long has Learning Foundations been around?

 Q: Do you work with groups?

-A: No. We’ve found the absolute best way to make the needed changes and provide a personal, positive, and enjoyable experience for students is to work individually.
+: We’ve found the absolute best way to make the needed changes and provide a personal, positive, and enjoyable experience for students is to work individually.
+However, we do offer small group settings for some of our programs that allow it and students have been successful on the setting.***

 Such personal training is essential to the strategies we employ.
 In order to make real, lasting changes in the brain, students must be challenged.
-Working one-on-one allows us to stretch students’ thinking, in a very supportive, encouraging, and confidence-building environment.
+Working one-on-one or on a small group allows us to stretch students’ thinking, in a very supportive, encouraging, and confidence-building environment.

 Q: How much do your programs cost?